The number of equivalent realisations of a rigid graph: Separable graphs

-We next determine $c(G)$ when $G$ has a 3-edge-cut.
-We first solve the case when $G$ is the triangular prism\footnote{This graph is referred to as the {\em doublet} in \cite{OP} and the {\em Desargues graph} in \cite{BS}.} i.e. the graph on six vertices consisting of two disjoint triangles joined by a perfect matching, see Figure \ref{fig0}.
+We close this section by deriving a reduction formula for $c(G)$ when $G$ has a 3-edge-cut.
+We first need to determine $c(G)$ when $G$ is the triangular prism i.e. the graph on six vertices consisting of two disjoint triangles joined by a perfect matching shown in Figure \ref{fig0}.